tomdvies/tomdvies.com/content/about.md

 +++

 I'm Tom, a 20 y/o Masters student at the University of Edinburgh, studying Statistics & Data Science.
-For my undergrad, I studied Maths at the University of Cambridge primarily taking courses in statistics, probability, and analysis.
-I code (albeit poorly)
+For my undergrad, I studied Maths at the University of Cambridge primarily taking courses in Statistics, Probability, and Analysis.
+I spend most of my free time coding, I'm primarily interested in the intersection of Mathematics, Statistics, and Computer Science.

 #### Me in links:
 - twitter: [tomdvies](https://twitter.com/tomdvies)